 Employee turnover is one of the most important and commonly used HR metrics.

 Employee turnover is usually mentioned in a negative context.
-This is because of high costs related to high turnover rates.
+This is because of the high costs related to high turnover rates.

 A high employee turnover rate is an expensive problem.
 When employees leave, a company has to replace them with new hires.
 Replacing employees costs a lot of money.
 According to The Society for Human Resource Management (SHRM) research, direct replacement costs can reach as high as 50%-60% of an employee’s annual salary, with total costs associated with turnover ranging from 90% to 200% of annual salary.